addiscent/vagrant-ruby-rails/README.md

 ##### "works on my machine"

-This product, at this time, is in the _alpha_ stage of development.
-Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to the single generic _AMD/Ubuntu_ box used for development.
+This software package, at this time, is in the _alpha_ stage of development.
+Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to a single generic _AMD/Ubuntu_ box used for development.

 Your feedback is appreciated, especially with regard to success or problems using this product on _OS X_.

 ### Licensing And Disclaimer

 _USE THIS PRODUCT AT YOUR OWN RISK.
-The author and other contributors are not responsible or liable for adverse consequences caused by use of this product, even if used as designed, or as described or implied, herein or elsewhere._
+The original author and other contributors are not responsible or liable for adverse consequences caused by use of this software, even if used as designed or intended, or as described or implied, herein or elsewhere._

 Please read the _Apache License, Version 2.0_ included with this README file for important licensing information and disclaimers.